soyoahn/soyoahn.github.io/_posts/2025-07-23-i-missed-the-hackathon.md

 ## Failure 4: Don't be embarrassed to join a group

-On Day 1, shortly after finding out mine was dead, I heard about a project that really excited me, but I worried about joining last minute and being dead weight. **I cannot tell you the weight of my regret.** That's all.
+On Day 1, shortly after finding out thay my original project was dead, I heard about a project that really excited me, but I worried about joining last minute and being dead weight. **I cannot tell you the weight of my regret.** That's all.
 Absolute missed opportunity to learn so much that I've been curious about.
 Or maybe not--maybe there were no convos happening in the physical room and it was all in DMs like a lot of work is done these days?
 I guess I'll have to ask around and see exactly what I missed out on so I can learn the mistake more deeply for next time.

 <font color="#BF416F"><strong>Edit:</strong> I think I would've just been dead weight.
 And that's okay--perhaps the hackathon is simply not for me.
 No need to feel embarrassed.</font>